Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Domain Generalization Theory-Based Analysis

 \section{Domain Generalization Theory-Based Analysis}

-Traditional supervised learning methods typically rely on the assumption of independent and identically distributed (i.i.d.) samples, where both training and testing data are drawn from the same underlying distribution.
-However, in DG, although the source and target domains are generally assumed to share the same label space, substantial discrepancies often exist between their data distributions.
-The objective of DG is to train a model using data from multiple labeled source domains such that it generalizes well to unseen target domains.
-The central challenge lies in learning a model that achieves robust performance on distribution-shifted target domains despite having access only to source domains during training.
+Traditional supervised learning methods hinge on the independent and identically distributed (i.i.d.) assumption, where training and testing data follow the same underlying distribution.
+In contrast, domain generalization (DG) targets models that generalize to unseen target domains using multiple labeled source domains, with the core premise that source and target domains share the same label space but exhibit non-negligible distribution discrepancies.
+The central challenge of DG is to learn robust models that maintain performance on distribution-shifted target domains, even when no target domain data is accessible during training.
+To provide a theoretical foundation for the proposed DRIFT framework, we first recap the fundamental concepts of DG, then establish a generalization risk upper bound under our problem setting, and finally connect the derived bound to the design of DRIFT.

-To systematically investigate this problem, we begin by introducing the fundamental concepts and definitions of DG.
-We then derive the upper bound of the generalization risk in this setting and discuss the effectiveness of the proposed framework in addressing the core challenges of DG.